 Your doctor must examine your wrist to confirm the diagnosis of ECU tendonitis and exclude other causes.
 Many causes of ulnar (outside) wrist pain need exclusion.
 Some other causes of outside wrist pain include TFCC tear, lunotriquetral ligament injury, and distal radioulnar joint arthritis

 Imaging helps confirm ECU tendonitis.
+X-ray shows the positioning of the ulnar and radial bones.
 Ultrasound shows the tendon and sheath structure.
 We can also rotate the wrist while looking with ultrasound to assess the stability of the ECU tendon.
-MRI also sees tendon structure and excludes other causes of ulnar wrist pain.
+MRI also sees the tendon structure and excludes other causes of ulnar wrist pain.

-A small needle is placed in the tendon sheath close to the ECU tendon groove.
-Initially, we use a small dose of a local anaesthetic to reduce pain and to create space in the tendon sheath so cortisone can be accurately injected.
+We place a small needle in the tendon sheath close to the ECU tendon groove.
+Initially, we use a small dose of a local anaesthetic to reduce pain and to create space in the tendon sheath so that cortisone can be accurately injected.

 Surgery

-Invasive surgery should only be considered if simple treatments and an infection do not help.
-Some surgeons perform a compartment release connecting the ECU space with the tendons next to it.
+We should only consider invasive surgery for ECU tendonitis if simple treatments and an injection do not help.
+Some surgeons perform a compartment release, connecting the ECU space with the tendons next to it.

 ECU snapping or subluxation

 ECU snapping can occur if the tendon sheath is torn.
 This tearing can occur acutely during sports or gradually with repetitive activity.
 Generally, people report pain and swelling in the wrist associated with a popping or clicking sensation.
-The tendon moves out of the groove when the wrist is rotated with the palm up and back in the groove when the wrist is rotated with the palm down.
+The tendon moves out of the groove when the wrist is rotated with the palm up (supinated) and back into the groove when the wrist is rotated with the palm down (pronated).

 Often, we use ultrasound to see the tendon moving out of the groove with wrist rotation.

-If ECU snapping occurs from an acute injury, the wrist and forearm are immobilised in a cast for a few months.
-Surgery may be needed to place the tendon correctly in the right position if casting is ineffective.
+If ECU snapping occurs from an acute injury, we immobilise the wrist and forearm in a cast for a few months.
+Surgery may be needed to place the tendon correctly if casting is ineffective.

 Other frequently asked questions about Extensor Carpi Ulnaris tendonitis: